nakhterrana/merchant-assistant/README.md

 - Code-Bison: Tool used to generate BigQuery table schema.
 - Text-Bison: Tool used to make the chat bot responses user-friendly.

+## How the Chat Bot Works

+1. User interacts with the chat bot via the merchant app.
+2. The chat bot processes the user's query and sends it to the deployed Vertex AI model(code-bison).
+3. The model processes the query and responds with the relevant information in form of SQL query.
+4. Chatbot triggers BigQuery queries to retrieve dataof BigCommerce from Google Bigquery.
+5. The chat bot's response is processed by Text-Bison to make it user-friendly.
+6. The transformed response is displayed to the user in the merchant app.

 ## Laravel Setup Instructions

 1. Clone the repository: